 Sizing.
 To help you to decide if your horse needs this size, we can tell you that if you measure around the base of your horse's neck, to where the neck strap will lie.
-The 3 sizes will adjust as follows:
+This will give you the following adjustment.

 A breastplate should be considered an essential piece of equipment for anyone: